Kosmas-Giannoutakis/SurrealGenerativeMusic/README.md

-## The Combinatorial Explosion: Your Generative "Cookbook"
+## The Combinatorial Explosion: A Generative "Cookbook"

 Theoretically, you can invent an infinite number of such algorithms.
 Think of each algorithm as a recipe with a few key ingredients.
 By changing any one ingredient or combining them in new ways, you create a new recipe.